kouxing2000/ShadowPort/README.md

 ----
 Here are our solution in a tecnical way:<br>
 Set up:<br>
-A mediator run on a machine with open IP, which can be accessed both by client machine and server machine.
+A <B>mediator</B> program run on a machine with open IP, which can be accessed both by client machine and server machine.
-On the client side (same LAN or machine), run a stub program (as a virtual server), real client connect virtual server.
+On the client side (same LAN or machine), run a <B>stub</B> program (as a virtual server), real client connect virtual server.
-On the server side (same LAN or machine), run a stub program (as a virtual client), virtual client connect to the real server both stub program build the connections to mediator.
+On the server side (same LAN or machine), run a <B>stub</B> program (as a virtual client), virtual client connect to the real server both stub program build the connections to mediator.

 Run time:<br>